 Boost had offered a Shrink-It plan that reduced your bill the longer you stuck with the carrier, but that seems to have been dropped from the tiered plan offerings.
 Instead, the best tiered plan at Boost gives you 5GB of data for $25 a month, but that offer is only available to new customers.
 Otherwise, you've got a 10GB plan that costs $35 a month.

 Boost's service should perform fairly well on T-Mobile's network, though like any prepaid carrier, speeds could suffer if the network gets congested.
 We expect Boost will continue to offer a mix of iPhones and Android devices with an emphasis on lower-cost handsets.

 If you already get your internet service from Comcast — and since it's the nation's biggest internet service provider, you probably do — Xfinity Mobile offers you the opportunity to save money on your monthly phone bill.
 The Comcast-backed phone carrier uses a combination of Verizon's cellular towers and Xfinity hotspots to offer nationwide phone coverage.

 Xfinity's best plan for individuals is its $45 unlimited plan.
 Not only is that cheaper than what you'll pay for unlimited coverage at the major phone carriers, it also includes access to Verizon's 5G network if you have a 5G-capable phone.
 That means you can get 5G for nearly half the cost of what you'd pay for a Verizon unlimited data plan.

 You'll find a good selection of phones at Xfinity, including the latest iPhone and Android flagships, such as the iPhone 12 and Galaxy S21.
-Xfinity has started to broaden support for bringing your own device beyond just the iPhone; now, recent Samsung Galaxy and Google Pixel devices are supported, too, if you already own those phones.
+Xfinity has started to broaden support for bringing your own device beyond just the iPhone; recent Samsung Galaxy and Google Pixel devices are supported, too, if you already own those phones.

 What to look for when choosing a phone carrier